Australian Rowing Championships: The Penrith Cup - Interstate Men's Lightweight Coxless Four

-Nell Slatter Cup - interstate women's single scull
+The Nell Slatter Trophy - Interstate Women's Single Scull

-Since 1963 the interstate women's scull competition has been for the Nell Slatter Cup.
+Since 1963 the interstate women's scull competition has been for the Nell Slatter Trophy.

-The Victoria Cup - interstate women's lightweight coxless quad scull
+The Victoria Cup - Interstate Women's Lightweight Coxless Quad Scull

 From 1968 until 1998 the premier women's lightweight interstate event was the Victoria Cup competed for by coxless IVs.
 Since 1999, lightweight quad sculls have raced for the Cup.